-St Mawes is a Dyslexia Friendly School and puts quality first teaching at it's heart.
+St Mawes School puts quality first teaching at it's heart.
 Pupils are taught in mixed aged settings so differentiation is embedded in the teaching and learning experience.
 Meeting individual needs is a priority for all children.
 The whole school has undergone training in supporting Dyslexic pupils.
 There is a qualified SEND Co-ordinator who also teaches the Key Stage two class.